 Model Fitting Introduction#

 In this section we provide some guidelines and caveats for mode fitting and minimizers in JetSeT.
-In general to perform a model fitting to data,
+In general to perform a model fitting to data, you can use the ModelMinimizer class from the minimizer module, or you can use specific plugins as for the case of sherpa and gammapy, documented here:

-In the following we will describe the frequentist model fitting using the ModelMinimizer
+In the following we will describe the

-using the minuit
+frequentist model fitting using the

 Data handling#